heavyai/heavydb/README.md

-MapD Core
+OmniSciDB
 =========

-MapD Core is an in-memory, column store, SQL relational database designed from the ground up to run on GPUs.
-MapD Core is licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+OmniSciDB is an in-memory, column store, SQL relational database designed from the ground up to run on GPUs.
+OmniSciDB is licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 The repository includes a number of third party packages provided under separate licenses.
 Details about these packages and their respective licenses is at [ThirdParty/licenses/index.md](ThirdParty/licenses/index.md).